apache/aurora/docs/features/custom-executors.md

 ```

-It should be noted that if you do not use thermos or a thermos based executor, links in the scheduler's
+It should be noted that if you do not use Thermos or a Thermos based executor, links in the scheduler's
 Web UI for tasks will not work (at least for the time being).
 Some information about launched tasks can still be accessed via the Mesos Web UI or via the Aurora Client.